 For a long time now, the platform evolved to support a wide range of functionality.
 Third party theme and plugin developers have created a vast ecosystem around the core.

-It is possible to create very complex websites in WordPress without any coding knowledge.
-There are plenty of high quality themes and plugins, that let you build almost website or feature that you want.
+It is easy to create complex websites with WordPress without any coding knowledge.
+There are plenty of high quality themes and plugins, that let you build almost any website or feature that you want.
+If you are familiar with coding, you can push the boundaries further.
+WordPress is open source, which means that anyone can edit its core code, and extend its functionality.

 Some of the most common types of websites people build with WordPress are :